UniMath/agda-unimath/src/literature/idempotents-in-intensional-type-theory.lagda.md

 -- MISSING: propositional truncations imply function extensionality

-open import foundation.equality-cartesian-product-types using ( equiv-pair-eq -- "characteriation of the identity types of cartesian product type formation" )
+open import foundation.equality-cartesian-product-types using ( Eq-product -- observational equality on pairs
+  ; equiv-pair-eq -- "characteriation of the identity types of cartesian product type formation" )
 ```

 ## 3 Some pre-idempotents that split

 In this section, definitions of "pre-idempotents", "split idempotents" and
-"quasi-idempotents" are given, and basic relations between them are given.
+"quasi-idempotents" are given, and basic relations between them are established.

 **Definition 3.1.** Pre-idempotents.